bumbu/svg-pan-zoom/README.md

 * 'beforePan' must be a callback function to be called before pan changes.
 * 'onPan' must be a callback function to be called when pan changes.

+`beforeZoom` and `onZoom` callbacks will be called with a float attribute.
+The attribute will be equal to current zoom scale of the viewport.

+`beforePan` and `onPan` callbacks will be called with an object attribute.
+The object will have two attributes (x and y) each representing current pan (on X and Y axes) of the viewport.

 Public API
 ----------